chinapedia/wikipedia.abstract.en/Page/Geography_of_Macau.md

 Land use and reclamation

-Macau_1889.jpg in 1889]] MapaMacau1912.jpg and Coloane in 1912]] MapaMacau1986.jpg and Coloane in 1986]] Macau_topographic_map-fr_animated.gif Until early 20th century, the Macau peninsula was dotted with small farms on its northern area, beyond the walls protecting the city.
+in 1889]] and Coloane in 1912]] and Coloane in 1986]] Until early 20th century, the Macau peninsula was dotted with small farms on its northern area, beyond the walls protecting the city.
 Currently, in the Macau peninsula, no arable land, natural pastures or woodland exists and forests have been cleared and plant species have been subjected to profound changes.
 Coloane on the other hand, due to its later colonisation, still has its forests and is dotted with small farms, namely around the Coloane, Hac Sa and Ka Ho villages.

 _arable land:_ 0%
 _permanent crops:_ 0%